Mathijssch/oxidian/README.md

     -   First assume the link is relative and check existence of the file.
     -   If not found, try absolute.
     -   If still not found, then mark as a broken link.
-- [x] Have an option to find a file, even if the full path is not specified correctly.
-    - If the path consists of only one component, i.e., `filename`, do a recursive search over the input directory for `filename`.
-If it can be found, replace the path by this path.
-Otherwise, mark it as broken.
-    - This is best to be optional though, since it will make compilation slower.
-    ~~It remains to test how big the impact of this is.~~ It is quite significant.
 - [ ] (Link previews)
 - [x] Handle size arguments in included figures
 - [x] Generate tag overview pages